MAKEUP PRODUCTS (NON-PERMANENT)

 31648

-Though many chemicals in cosmetics pose limited or no threat, dozens are linked to significant health conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics gain entry to your body through the skin and inhalation, and lead to the same risks as food chemicals, per this site.
+Although many chemicals in cosmetics present minimal or no risk, some are linked to severe medical conditions, such as developmental delays and cancer.
+Cosmetic chemicals invade your body through inhalation, the skin, and ingestion, and pose similar risks as food chemicals, per this site.

-Chemicals linked to cancer can be found in water, food, and several other everyday goods.
-Yet, no group of consumer goods is subject to less government oversight than cosmetics and other personal products, including Blush Refill.
-While most of the chemicals and contaminants in cosmetics in all likelihood present very little risk, subjection to a few is linked to worrying health issues, such as cancer.
+Chemicals associated with cancer can be found in food and various other common goods.
+However, no group of consumer goods is accountable to less government management than cosmetics and other personal care products, including Blush Refill.
+Though most of the chemicals and contaminants in cosmetics most likely present minimal risk, being exposed to some has been associated with major health disorders, such as cancer.